ibm-cloud-docs/containers/cs_ingress_settings.md

         ```
         {: pre}

-3. Now, when you look up the headers for the requests sent to your back-end app, you can see the client IP address in the `x-forwarded-for` header.
+3. Now, when you look up the headers for the requests that are sent to your back-end app, you can see the client IP address in the `x-forwarded-for` header.

-4. If you no longer want to preserve the source IP, you can revert the changes you made to the service.
+4. If you no longer want to preserve the source IP, you can revert the changes that you made to the service.
     * To revert source IP preservation for your public ALBs:
         ```
         kubectl get svc -n kube-system | grep alb | awk '{print $1}' | grep "^public" | while read alb; do kubectl patch svc $alb -n kube-system -p '{"spec":{"externalTrafficPolicy":"Cluster"}}'; done